Table of Contents

 Multi-level marketing.
 Clarification regarding the characterization and source of income received from multi-level marketing companies by distributors (upper-tier distributors) that are based on the sales or purchases of persons whom they have recruited and sponsored (lower-tier distributors) is provided.
 See Multi-level marketing under Personal Services in chapter 2.

 Additional Medicare Tax.
-For 2013, you may be required to pay Additional Medicare Tax.
+You may be required to pay Additional Medicare Tax.
 Also, you may need to report Additional Medicare Tax withheld by your employer.
 For more information, see Additional Medicare Tax under Social Security and Medicare Taxes and Self-Employment Tax in chapter 8.
 For more information on Additional Medicare Tax, go to IRS.gov and enter “Additional Medicare Tax” in the search box.

 Refunds of certain withholding tax delayed.
 Refund requests for tax withheld and reported on Form 1042-S, Form 8288-A, or Form 8805 may require additional time for processing.
 Allow up to 6 months for these refunds to be issued.